 And why is that section ever-expanding?
-Because bacon manufacturers keep coming up with new ways to make bacon sound even better, with descriptions like Applewood, center cut, and Irish bacon.
+Because bacon manufacturers keep coming up with new ways to make bacon sound even better, with descriptions like applewood, center cut, and Irish bacon.

 But, the only thing about bacon that might make a difference in terms of your health is whether your bacon cured or uncured.

 Curing is a process used to preserve food.
 It also adds flavor.
-You can cure foods yourself with smoke, or by packing them with salt.
+You can cure foods yourself with smoke or by packing them with salt.
 A combination of salt, sugar, and other flavors tastes better, though.

-So, what do these terms mean?
+So what do these terms mean?

 Cured bacon is preserved with a commercial preparation of salt and sodium nitrites.
-Nitrites are additives responsible for giving bacon its pink color, among many other things.
+Nitrites are additives responsible for giving bacon its pink color, among many things.

 Uncured bacon is bacon that hasn’t been cured with sodium nitrites.
-Usually, it’s cured with a form of celery, which contains natural nitrites, along with plain old sea salt, and other flavorings like parsley and beet extracts.
+Usually, it’s cured with a form of celery, which contains natural nitrites, along with plain old sea salt and other flavorings like parsley and beet extracts.

 You might have heard that the nitrites used to cure bacon and other meats are associated with a higher incidence of certain cancers.
-Or, that nitrites are in rat poison.
-So, why are nitrites added to food in the first place?
+Or that nitrites are in rat poison.
+So why are nitrites added to food in the first place?

 Along with making bacon pink, nitrites maintain bacon’s flavor, prevent off odors, and delay the growth of the bacteria that cause botulism.

 Nitrites also occur naturally in many foods, including many vegetables.
-However, a vegetable diet is less likely to put you at risk for colon or pancreatic cancer than a diet containing lots of bacon and hot dogs.
+However, a vegetable diet is less likely to put you at risk for colon or pancreatic cancer than a diet containing lots of processed bacon and hot dogs.

 Since the vegetables that contain nitrites also have high levels of vitamin C, eating them sidesteps the risks involved in eating lots of high-nitrite foods that don’t contain vitamin C.

-So, is uncured bacon better for you than bacon cured with nitrites?
+So is uncured bacon better for you than bacon cured with nitrites?
 Not by much.
-It is still unknown if the natural nitrites found in celery are less harmful than those added to cured bacon.
+It’s still unknown if the natural nitrites found in celery are less harmful than those added to cured bacon.